 In the Seaside Rural area there are about four distinct areas of housing.
 Because of the unique circumstances which characterize these areas, different lot sizes have been designated.

-In order to compliment Cannon Beach's Plan and to buffer the urban area from adjacent forest land, a five-acre zone has been designated for land outside of the Cannon Beach Urban Growth Boundary.
+In order to compliment Cannon Beach's Plan and to buffer the urban area from adjacent forest land, a fivetwo-acre zone has been designated for land outside of the Cannon Beach Urban Growth Boundary.
 The Seal Rock and Elkwood Mountain subdivisions, however, have been zoned for an average lot size of two acres because of ownership patterns existing at the time the original comprehensive plan was adopted in 1980.

 The residential area from the Cannon Beach junction to Black Bridge is within the Seaside fire district and close to the commercial centers of Seaside and Cannon Beach.
 Because of the built-up nature of the area, this area has been zoned for two-acre parcels.